DigitalChildHealth/Discovery-Alpha/README.md

 **Calendar.md** - Calendar of collaboration events.

-**/Collaboration Events** - Folder containing collateral and outputs for each collaboration event.
+**Collaboration Events** - Folder containing collateral and outputs for each collaboration event.